skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They met at the slopes of Khel Toten to gather their power together, and bind the Spirit of the Mountain.
-Using both strength and sorcery, both pick axe and spell-book, they drove a single deep shaft into the heart of the mountain.
+Using both strength and sorcery, both pick axe and spellbook, they drove a single deep shaft into the heart of the mountain.
 The battle was terrible and numerous dwarves were killed in the making of it, but at last Marblade arrived in the lowest depths of the Earth, and there he cast the great binding-spell